DASPRiD/Formidable/doc/src/getting-started.md

 ```

 As we have not specified an `apply()` or `unapply()` callable when creating the object mapping, it is going to use the
 default functions supplied with Formidable.
-This means that the constructor will receive the arguments in the order in
+This means that the `PersonFormData` constructor will receive the arguments
-which they were specified during construction.
-When data are extracted from the form data for unbinding, all values will
+in the order in which they were specified during object mapping construction.
+When data are extracted from the form data
-be extracted via reflection from the object, so the property names must match the mapping names.
+for unbinding, all values will be extracted via reflection from the object, so the property names must match the mapping
+names.

 # Using the form to handle input